Netflix January 2020 new releases – new movies, TV shows and originals

 Ghost Tales An Indian anthology movie comprised of 4 chilling and twisted ghost tales

-Messiah New sequence that explores what may occur if a messianic determine appeared on Earth within the fashionable age
+Messiah New collection that explores what would possibly occur if a messianic determine appeared on Earth within the fashionable age

-Spinning Out Drama sequence a few aggressive ice skater (Kaya Scodelario) who struggles to revive her profession after a disastrous fall and amid ongoing private points

 Thursday 2nd January